nwdigitalradio/n7nix/plu/PACLINK-UNIX-IMAP_INSTALL.md

 * This installation assumes you have already [installed core components](CORE_INSTALL.md)

-## Install paclink-unix Dovecot & hostap
+## Install paclink-unix, Dovecot & hostap

 * This script will install the following:
   * paclink-unix basic